alspitz/quadsim/README.md

 `compare.py` has some disturbances and additional settings that can be enabled at the bottom of the file.

+`learntest.py` iteratively learns a dynamics model to mitigate the effects of a static wind field.

-See below for what the meshcat visualization should like.
+See below for what the meshcat visualization should look like.
 ![Meshcat visualization](media/meshcat-cf.png)